pbackx/streamhead/_posts/2019-10-11-3d-printed-water-rocketry.md

 When everything was designed and printed, it was time to head outside.
 It took some trial and error to get the amount of water and pressure right, but we had a number of good flights before the rocket started to disintegrate.

 We lost the wings first, which severely impacted the flight path.
-Things got much more exciting and we had to duck a few times (keep your distance!) but overall it was an incredible amount of fun and a great family activity.
+Things got much more exciting and we had to duck a few times (keep your distance!)

+Overall it was an incredible amount of fun and a great family activity.

-Give it a try.
+Give it a try next summer.

 You can find everything you need on [Raketfuedrockets.com](http://www.raketfuedrockets.com/en/3dprinting.htm#) and my parts on [Thingiverse](https://www.thingiverse.com/thing:3904980).